bhargav1000/pba_poe/README.md

 ## Verification Steps:

 **1. Recompute the Leaf Hash:**
-Use the provided metadata (including dummy file data and identifier) to recompute the leaf hash.
+We use the provided metadata (including dummy file data and identifier) to recompute the leaf hash.

 **2. Reconstruct the Path:**
-Iteratively combine the leaf hash with its sibling hashes.
+Then we iteratively combine the leaf hash with its sibling hashes.

 **3. Compare with On-Chain Root:**
-Confirm that the reconstructed Merkle root matches the on-chain stored root.
+We can then confirm that the reconstructed Merkle root matches the on-chain stored root.

-This process confirms that the event (upload or deletion) was indeed recorded at the given timestamp.
+This process would also confirm that the event (upload or deletion) was indeed recorded at the given timestamp.

 ## 4. Sample Metadata for Hash Computation
 Below are examples of JSON representations for both upload and deletion events using dummy text: